bYeo15/net_queue/README.md

 A server is passed a client type and a config file path in its initialiser (ie. `<YourServerClass>(client_type=<YourClientClass>, config_file="<path_here>")`).
 The path defaults to `./server_conf`.

 Associated with the server is the "`ClientConn`" class, which is a simple wrapper on a socket that stores status related data.
 Any subclass of `ClientConn` should provide an `__init__` function that accepts a socket object (the socket associated with that client) and loads default status values.
 Its status can later be loaded from a `STATUS` message.
+A `ClientConn` subclass can also provide a `is_ready()` method, for determining if the client is ready to be sent to.
 If no status data is required, the `ClientConn` class can be used as-is.

 ### Exposed Methods: